sakkammadam/MapReduceLib/README.md

 # Introduction

 This repository focuses on creating shared libraries of the MapReduce project.
 The libraries would then be used within another project via explicit linking.
+For each class in this project create a base class interface (base class) that gets inherited by its corresponding subclass.
+IOn each case, after creating the .so file, it will be used in conjunction with the library file using dlopen API.

 ## FileProcessor